dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

    Normalize All Options

 This tool only works on the active Vertex Group.
 All vertices keep their relative weights, but the entire set of weights is scaled up such that the highest weight value is 1.0

-Operator parameters
+Operator Parameters
 -------------------

 None